Broadband is a type of high-speed internet connection that has surpassed dial-up as the standard way to connect to the internet.

 What is ADSL broadband?

-ADSL broadband is provided through existing BT phone lines, and is the most widely available broadband connection on the market.
+Asymmetric Digital Subscriber Line (ADSL) broadband is provided through existing BT phone lines, and is the most widely available broadband connection on the market.
 ADSL broadband comes from your local telephone exchange, owned by BT, through a fixed line access network made out of copper wires.
 These are the telephone lines in the street.

 The information that you receive is a series of digital signals that come through these lines.
 These are then split into phone and internet by a microfilter, a small, plastic box that plugs into the main BT socket.

 The speed of ADSL broadband depends on your distance from the local telephone exchange.
 Signal deteriorates over distance, so the closer you are to your exchange, the higher your speed.
-The age or quality of the copper wires can also have an affect on your speed.
+The age or quality of the copper wires can also have an effect on your speed.

 To find out more, read our guide to ADSL broadband here.